Portfolio optimization in a default model under full/partial information: Power utility

 where $\mathcal{A}^k_t$ is the set of strategies of $\Ac_t$ uniformly bounded by $k$.
-This means that the parts of the wealth invested in the assets have to be bounded by a constant $k$ (which makes sense in finance, because the ratio of the amount of money invested or borrowed to the wealth must be bounded according to the financial legislation).
-We want to characterize the value function $J^k(t)$ by a BSDE.
-For that we introduce for any $\pi\in\Ac^k$ the c\`{a}d-l\`{a}g process $J^\pi_t$ defined for all $t\in[0,T]$ by
+That means that the part of the wealth invested in the risky asset has to be bounded by a constant $k$, which makes sense in finance, because the ratio of the amount of money invested or borrowed to the wealth must be bounded according to the financial legislation.